-Students with ADHD may be labelled as trouble makers, lazy, inattentive or unable to learn and misunderstood by their parents, teachers and schoolmates because of their unexpected and different behaviours.
+Students with ADHD may be labelled as trouble maker, lazy, inattentive or unable to learn and misunderstood by their parents, teachers and schoolmates because of their unexpected and different behaviours.
 Fortunately, students with ADHD can be very successful if appropriate teaching strategies, educational interventions, activities and materials are used.
 Thus the idea behind this research study was the belief that this study would create awareness about ADHD in North Cyprus.
 The findings of the study may help EFL teachers to understand the difficulties that ADHD students face.
-The research study may also be helpful for students with ADHD indirectly if the research study makes teachers aware of the issues that students with ADHD experience and develop effective teaching strategies or interventions.
-In this way, labels and misunderstanding related with ADHD may be reduced; teachers can cope with problems related with ADHD, and perform better in the language classrooms.
-Thus, all students in a classroom can equally learn a new language in an enjoyable way.
+The research study may also be helpful for students with ADHD indirectly if the research study make teachers notice ADHD and develop effective teaching strategies or interventions.
+In this way, labels and misunderstanding related with ADHD may be reduced; teachers can cope with problems related with ADHD, perform better in the language classrooms.
+Thus, all students in a classroom can equally learn a new language with more enjoyable way.